facebook/create-react-app/feature-matrix.md

 * Include Typescript declaration of js package which is not available as @type/...
 * Opening repo in editor should just work
 * Environment flag (production/development) which can be used in code
+* Proxy To Backend
+* Offline
+* Doucment how to install dependencies
+* Document usual suspects for routing/state/async/fetch: react-router, react-redux, redux-thunk, isomorphic-fetch
+* use of ES7

+  * object spread, very nice for redux
+  * decorator, nice to have for mobx
+  * generator, nice for redux-saga